helington/Os-Maltrapilhos/README.md

 # Maltrapilhos

-Relátorio de Desenvolvimento do Maltrapilhos feito para a cadeira de Introdução a Programação do curso de Sistemas de Informação do CIn-UFPE no semestre 2025-01.
+Relátorio de Desenvolvimento do jogo Maltrapilhos, feito para a cadeira de Introdução a Programação do curso de Sistemas de Informação do CIn-UFPE no semestre 2025-01.

 ## Equipe